Vade-20/File_Organizers/README.md

 moves files present in them to 'All_the_files'.

 # Usage
-Download the scripts to a directory on your computer.
+1. Download or clone the scripts to a directory on your computer.

-Move the python scirpts to the directory where you want it to perfom the task.

-Open a terminal or command prompt and navigate to the directory where the scripts are located.
+2. Open a terminal or command prompt and navigate to the directory where the scripts are located.

 # Requirements
 Python 3.x